an3m/Travel-Agency-Showcase/README.md

 This ERP solution is designed for:

-- Travel agencies managing Umrah and Hajj services
+- Travel agencies managing Umrah and Hajj services.
-- Visa processing agencies
+- individuals who works in this field.
-- Travel booking offices
+- Travel booking offices.
-- Multi-service travel companies
+- Small travel agenecies in yemen.
-- Agencies requiring offline-capable business management

-## Security & Privacy

-- Local-first data storage with no cloud dependencies for core functionality
-- Secure authentication system with Supabase integration
-- Document encryption for sensitive customer data
-- Minimal external API dependencies for core business operations

 ## Contributing